heng2j/multigrid/HW2.md

 Utilizing your baseline codebase tagged `v1.1`, please pinpoint the `Rollout Phase` and the `Learning Phase` within the codebase, indicating specific line numbers.

-For instance, the lines [189-211 in CleanRL ppo.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py#L189-L211) represent the Rollout Phase in their PPO implementation.
+* For instance, the lines [189-211 in CleanRL ppo.py](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py#L189-L211) represent the Rollout Phase in their PPO implementation.

 **Q.2 How does PPO Reduce Variance?
-By Utilizing Generalized Advantage Estimation (GAE)?**
+By Utilizing Generalized Advantage Estimation (GAE)?
+What is that?**

 > **Note**:
   PPO employs the Generalized Advantage Estimation (GAE) method for advantage calculation, merging multiple n-step estimators into a singular estimate, thereby mitigating variance and fostering more stable and efficient training.